-A key feature of the EAR is the Commerce Control List (CCL),^[3] a list of products, software, and technologies that are controlled based on their technical parameters.
-Classification of products, software, or technologies on the CCL generally also provides guidance on the countries to which the export or reexport is controlled and the circumstances under which the products, software, or technologies may be exported or reexported.
-Thus, consulting the CCL and identifying the applicable Export Control Classification Number (ECCN) is the first and most important step in determining whether a license is required under the EAR.
+A key feature of the EAR is the Commerce Control List (CCL), [3] a list of products, software, and technologies that are controlled based on their technical parameters.
+Classification of products, software, or technologies on the CCL generally also provides guidance on the countries to which the export, reexport, or transfer is controlled and the circumstances under which the products, software, or technologies may be exported, reexported, or transferred.
+Thus, consulting the CCL and identifying the applicable Export Control Classification Number (ECCN) is the first and an important step in determining whether a license is required under the EAR.
 Products, software, and technologies that are subject to the EAR, but not included in a specific ECCN, are classified as EAR99.
 EAR99 items are still subject to US export controls.

 As noted above, the EAR also provide parameters for the export, reexport, or transfer of US-controlled technology.
 Under the EAR, the term "technology" is broadly defined to include "information necessary for the 'development,' 'production,' 'use,' operation, installation, maintenance, repair, overhaul, or refurbishing...of an item."
-Technology includes "written or oral communications, blueprints, drawings, photographs, plans, diagrams, models, formulae, tables, engineering designs and specifications, computer-aided design files, manuals or documentation, electronic media or information revealed through visual inspection."^[4]
+Technology includes "written or oral communications, blueprints, drawings, photographs, plans, diagrams, models, formulae, tables, engineering designs and specifications, computer-aided design files, manuals or documentation, electronic media or information revealed through visual inspection."
+[4]

-Whether a license is required for the export of products, software, and technologies is determined by the item's classification in combination with the country that it is destined for.
+Whether a license is required for the export of products, software, and technologies is determined by the item's classification in combination with the country that it is destined for the end user involved and the expected end use.
 Where products, software, and technologies are subject to a licensing requirement under the EAR, one of several license exceptions may be available, thus permitting, in some cases, an export, reexport, or transfer without the need to first obtain a license.
-A description of these license exceptions can be found in Part 740 of the EAR.
+A description of these license exceptions can be found in Part 740 of the EAR [5]